 Funding call for voluntary, community and social enterprise sector involvement

-During January and February 2019, we are calling on the voluntary, community and social enterprise (VCSE) sector to submit proposals for funding between £500 and £10,000.
+In January and February 2019, we ran a call for the voluntary, community and social enterprise (VCSE) sector to submit proposals for funding between £500 and £10,000.
 The support package is intended to strengthen links with public contributors and encourage innovation in using hyvr.